Are you struggling to compete and draw in new customers when you can no longer afford to lower prices?

 If a customer gives you their car to fix and take care of, they’ll want to be kept informed on the process.

-When Jack is working on a vehicle, he often doesn’t respond to customer inquiries about the status of the vehicle.
+When Jack is working on a vehicle, he often doesn’t respond quickly to customer inquiries about the status of the vehicle.

 He doesn’t outline his plans so customers know how he will fix their cars.
 Customers are often left in the dark.
 When they call and ask for an update, employees are busy and have poor phone rapport.
+They want a customer service agent that goes the extra mile to satisfy them.

 When the car is finally finished and ready to be picked up, customers want to know the steps that were taken to fix it.